Dear Father Joe,

 Father Joe Krupp is a former comedy writer who is now a Catholic priest.

-Published in the May/June 2020 issue of Catholic Life
+Published in the November 2021 Issue of Catholic Life Magazine